Honorary male

-An honorary male or honorary man is a woman who is accorded the status of a man without disrupting the patriarchal status quo.
+An honorary male or honorary man is a concept from feminist theory, according to which a woman is accorded the status of a man without disrupting the patriarchal status quo.
+Such women can take on roles typically associated with men (such as being a monarch), but they may not substantially alter gender norms for the rest of their society.
+Examples include Queen Hatshepsut (ancient Egypt), Queen Elizabeth I (16th century England), and Margaret Thatcher (20th century Britain).

+History

 Ancient Egypt

 Queen Hatshepsut was the first female ruler of ancient Egypt after Sobekneferu to act as a full pharaoh.
 Ruling in the New Kingdom, Hatshepsut depicted and asserted herself as a male ruler.
 In artwork and sculpture of Hatshepsut, she is represented in the traditional pharaoh headdress, kilt, and false beard—a symbol of kingship; her breasts are reduced and deemphasized, and her shoulders are broad and manly.
 Hatshepsut executed several building projects and military campaigns and brought Egypt into a period of peace and prosperity.
 Hatshepsut's actions to improve the status of women during this time are unknown, although women in ancient Egypt could decide their own professions, marry whomever they desired, contract prenuptial agreements that favored them, divorce their husbands, own real estate, enter the clergy, and had access to birth control and abortions.
 Women in Egypt during this time held higher status than their counterparts in other countries, and more than Egyptian women would be in later centuries after the rise of Christianity in the 4th century AD and later Islam in the 7th century AD.